 Another 34 words(2 lines of text) are included under the topic Early MacAulay Notables in all our PDF Extended History products.

 Death and immigration greatly reduced Ireland's population in the 19th century.
 For the native Irish people poverty, hunger, and racial prejudice was common.
 Therefore, thousands left their homeland to seek opportunity in North America.
 Those who survived the journey and the quarantine camps to which they arrived, were instrumental towards building the strong developing nations of the United States and the future Canada.
 By far, the largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 These were employed as construction or factory workers.
 An examination of passenger and immigration lists has shown early immigrants bearing the name MacAulay:

-MacAulay Settlers in the United States in the 18th Century
+MacAulay Settlers in United States in the 18th Century

-MacAulay Settlers in the United States in the 19th Century
+MacAulay Settlers in United States in the 19th Century

 The MacAulay Family Crest was acquired from the Houseofnames.com archives.
 The MacAulay Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 19 June 2014 at 10:44.